 - *If your baking sheet has edges that prevent rolling the dough, lay your parchment paper on a flat surface.

 - Take the dough and make 4-6 balls.
-(I made 4 large Jamaican patties, you can make them smaller).
+(I made 4 large Jamaican patties, you can make them smaller if you want).

-- Place wax paper or parchment paper over the dough and use a rolling pin to flatten the dough.
+- Place wax paper or parchment paper over the dough and use a rolling pin to flatten the dough to create circles that look like tortillas.

 - Place some hamburger filling on each piece of dough.
 Don't overfill, if in doubt use less.